middlewaregruppen/edu-quote-service/README.md

 - `open_db_connections`: a fake Gauge metric that tracks a value that might increase/decrease
 - `http_requests_total`: A counter that keeps track of the requests processed (resets on restart of the app)
 - `http_errors_total`: A counter that keeps track of the error (resets on restart of the app)

+## Requirements

+This service relies on having an `otel-collector` and a `my-mdb` service.
+The otel-collector is a standard open-telemetry collector, but the `my-mdb` service is another related project that can be found [here](https://github.com/middlewaregruppen/movies-api)